 - Molecular Synthesis – to maintain heart health by building important cellular components.*

-The energy demands of the heart are among the highest in the body.
-It takes energy for the ventricles of the heart to contract as they pump blood to the arteries, but it takes even more energy to relax the contracted muscle.
-The heart must generate large amounts of ATP constantly and consistently.
-Without enough ATP in the “energy pool”, the heart’s function would be compromised.
+Your heart is one of the most energy-demanding organs in your body.
+Your heart must generate large amounts of ATP (or cellular energy) to pump blood to your arteries, and it requires even more energy to relax the contracted muscle.
+Since your heart is constantly contracting and relaxing, it must generate ATP constantly and consistently.
+Without enough ATP in the “energy pool”, the heart’s function could be compromised.

 Our body is constantly creating and burning energy.
-These functions, in addition to the normal aging process, can generate unstable molecules called free radicals that seek out healthy cells and ultimately damage them.
+These functions, in addition to the normal aging process, can generate unstable molecules called free radicals.
+Free radicals seek out healthy cells and ultimately damage them.

-This process of free radical damage is called oxidation.
-As we age, the negative effects of oxidation accumulate over time.
-Ubiquinol is one of the most powerful lipid soluble antioxidants known to scientists.5 Acting as an antioxidant, Ubiquinol can protect the cells in your body from free radical damage.*6
+“Oxidation” refers to free radicals damaging your healthy cells.
+As we age, the negative effects of oxidation can accumulate over time.
+Luckily, Ubiquinol is one of the most powerful lipid soluble antioxidants known to scientists.5 It also works uniquely compared to other antioxidants like Vitamin C. Acting as an antioxidant, Ubiquinol can help protect the cells in your body from free radical damage, helping support healthy aging.*6

 Ubiquinol Depletion from Cholesterol-Lowering Medications (Statins)

-Cholesterol is a fatty compound found in your blood and an important component of human health, but high levels of cholesterol have been linked with an increased risk of heart disease.
+Cholesterol is a fatty compound found in your blood and an important component of human health.
+However, high levels of cholesterol have been linked with an increased risk of heart disease.
 To lower cholesterol levels, a statin medication may be prescribed by your doctor.
-Statin medications work by limiting the body’s production of cholesterol.
+Statin medications limit the body’s production of cholesterol.
 In the process, they may also reduce the body’s natural production of Ubiquinol.7 Taking a Ubiquinol supplement each day is an excellent way of restoring Ubiquinol levels that may be reduced by cholesterol medications.*8,9

 Why is Ubiquinol Better Than Conventional CoQ10?